Ginpin21/EZCalc/readme.md

 2. Python pandas library

 # How to run
-1. AFter downloading the zip file, extract it.
+1. After downloading the zip file, extract it.
 2. Open EZCalc.py with your python IDE.
 3. Run it.
 4. Enjoy!